Cecily Sidgwick biography - Chapter 14 - The 'Leader' comic newsletter

 Under ‘Divorces’, there is the comment "Ahem!
 Watch our next issue", and it is clear from an ‘Agony Column’ later on that this is a reference to Algernon Newton, who had separated from his wife, for it contains the couplet, "Algy, Come back!
 Come back! the children cry for thee", to which the response is "Napoo!
 I have found a richard life."
 This perhaps suggests that Newton was having issues with his sexuality.

 Under ‘Political’, there is the comment, "Situation easier owing to the retreat of the Red Forces to the Cafe Royal".
 This is probably a reference to W.H.Davies, the poet who had achieved notoriety with his book The Autobiography of a Super Tramp, whom the Knights had met in the Cafe Royal and brought down to Cornwall with them that year.
 His ignorance of nature and his naive poetry had not made much impression.

-There is also a ‘Wanted’ section, which reveals the natural tribulations of Belle Leader as a single mother.
+There is also a ‘Wanted’ section, which reveals the natural tribulations of Bell Leader as a single mother.

 "WANTED.
 An intelligent Irish terrier in exchange for two charming, well-behaved babes